 GeneCards Summary for CDK5 Gene

-CDK5 (Cyclin-Dependent Kinase 5) is a Protein Coding gene.
-Diseases associated with CDK5 include alzheimer disease and aneurysmal bone cysts.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include protein serine/threonine kinase activity and p53 binding.
-An important paralog of this gene is CDK15.
+CDK5 (Cyclin Dependent Kinase 5) is a Protein Coding gene.
+Diseases associated with CDK5 include Lissencephaly 7 With Cerebellar Hypoplasia and Lissencephaly.
+Among its related pathways are Development Slit-Robo signaling and Semaphorin interactions.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDK3.

 UniProtKB/Swiss-Prot for CDK5 Gene